Grauman's Egyptian Theatre: Architecture and design

+The Egyptian features a programmatic Egyptian Revival design; the roof panels, however, are in a Spanish style, the unconfirmed but plausible reason being that the panels had already been bought and delivered when the theater's style was changed from Spanish to Egyptian.

 The building's exterior walls contain Egyptian-style paintings and hieroglyphs.
-The front courtyard (45 × 150 ft) was designed to capitalize on Southern California's sunny weather and to host the theater's red-carpet ceremonies.
+The front courtyard, 45 × 150 ft in size, was designed to host red-carpet ceremonies and capitalize on Southern California's sunny weather.
 Storefronts along the east side of the courtyard had an "Oriental motif" and sold imports, while the Pig 'n Whistle was located west and included a side entrance direct from the restaurant to the courtyard.
-Originally, the courtyard was also the theater's "entrance hall", as the front doors formerly opened directly into the auditorium.
+Originally, the courtyard served as the theater's entrance hall, as the front doors formerly opened directly into the auditorium.
 The four columns that mark the theater's main entrance are 4+1/2 ft wide and rise 20 ft.

-Line-up for an event at the Egyptian.

-Inside, the theater originally featured Sphinx sculptures, singer's boxes, an orchestra pit, and a proscenium arch with a winged scarab surmounted by a medallion and snakes at its center.
-Additionally, the theater's centerpiece was its massive stylized sunburst device on the ceiling, which doubled as an organ grille.
+Inside, the theater originally contained Sphinx sculptures, singer's boxes, an orchestra pit, and a proscenium arch that featured a winged scarab surmounted by a medallion and snakes at its center.
+The theater's centerpiece, however, was its massive stylized sunburst device on the ceiling, which doubled as an organ grille.
 Several of these features, including the sculptures and orchestra pit, were removed when the theater transitioned to sound, and much of the proscenium arch was demolished to make room for an enlarged screen when the theater upgraded to Todd-AO.

-In 1997, architecture and design studio Hodgetts + Fung renovated the theater and updated its technology to accommodate American Cinematheque programming.
-The exterior was restored while projection, sound, seating, mechanical systems, and circulation were improved to 21st-century standards.
-In 2000, the project won the National Preservation Award from the National Trust for Historic Preservation.

-The Egyptian was further renovated from 2020 to 2023, with a focus on updating the changes made in the previous renovation.
-Non-original additions such as palm trees and a second-floor balcony were removed, the auditorium ceiling and Egyptian scarab at the proscenium were restored, and the theater technology was modernized again.
-The entire renovation process, from the 1990s to 2020s, is considered a "case study in reversibility" by Los Angeles city staff.